botpress/botpress/docs/guide/docs/tutorials/azure_ad_oauth2.md

 ---
 id: azure-oauth2
-title: Azure Active Directory OAuth2
+title: Setting up SSO with Azure AD OAuth2
 ---

 **Note**: This is a Botpress Pro feature